RhysDeimel/roasts_and_recipies/docs/recipes/salted_almonds.md

 ---

 # Salted Almonds
 Super simple and easy recipe for salted almonds.
-They are a perfect snack for parties, when having guests over, or as a healthy snack at the office.
+A perfect snack for parties, casual get-togethers, or fixing that salt craving.
 <!-- more -->
 ![Salted Almonds](images/salted_almonds.jpg)